steadfast-collective/pwheslop.com/content/collections/pages/podcast.md

         marks:
           -
             type: bold
-        text: 'The Smart Creatives'
+        text: 'The Unexpected Entrepreneur'
       -
         type: text
-        text: ' podcast is the new flagship podcast for Summit, a community for Smart Creatives looking to refine their idea or grow their businesses to the next level.'
+        text: ' podcast is the new flagship podcast for Summit, a community for entrepreneurs looking to refine their idea or grow their businesses to the next level.'
   -
     type: paragraph
     content: